jimbol/hands-on-fullstack-react/3-full-stack/back-end/README.md

 # Back-end with no database
-This folder implements our Q&A api without any database.
+This folder implements our blog api without any database.
 Instead data is stored in memory.

 ## Installation
 ### `yarn install`